Can I wear brown shoes with grey pants? Yes. Yes you can.

 - Tie: TheTieBar Light Blue Chambray – $19.00

 Shades are key here.
 And this is the easiest way to prove that grey + brown does in fact work.
 Take a spin around Suitsupply’s website, and you’ll see that most of their models are wearing brown shoes with their grey suits.
 And it looks terrific.
 But you’ll also notice that the shoes they’re wearing are either medium brown with a little bit of warmth, or deep dark chocolate brown.
 They are NOT wearing walnut shoes or some other shade that leans more yellow.
 Also, it’s easier to pull this off if the suit itself isn’t too dark in shade.
-Brown shoes look better with medium to light grey suits, as opposed to dark charcoal suits that look almost black.
+Brown shoes look better with medium to light grey suits, but that doesn’t mean dark brown shoes don’t work with charcoal suits.
+They do.
 And black shoes still work here.
 Black shoes look super sleek.
-Yet mid to dark brown shoes with a grey suit, as long as it’s not too dark, looks great.
+Yet mid to dark brown shoes with a grey suit can look awesome.

 With Wool Trousers and a V-Neck